 - Join our 12 Traditions and 12 Concepts meetings on Fridays at 3pm ET.
 These meetings are intended for members who want to learn more about the fellowship and our legacy of service.

-- Join our monthly business meetings, where we discuss administrative issues for the good of the fellowship.
+- Join our monthly International Service Meetings, where we discuss administrative issues for the good of the fellowship.
 Every member of ITAA has an equal voice.
-If you have an opinion that can help build a strong group conscience and make the collective in ITAA stronger and wiser, make it known in the business meetings when people are forming a group conscience about a certain topic to reach an informed decision.
+If you have an opinion that can help build a strong group conscience and make the collective in ITAA stronger and wiser, make it known in the ISM when people are forming a group conscience about a certain topic to reach an informed decision.
 Similarly, each individual meeting occasionally holds business meetings to discuss issues pertinent to that group, and participating in these is also a great way to be of service.
 If you have questions about what something means or how business meetings work, you can ask during a business meeting and more experienced members can help you understand.

 - You can join one of our service committees, which are groups dedicated to a special service responsibility, such as literature writing.
 You can find committee opportunities on the open service positions page.